Romans 10:1

 Brothers, the pleasure of my heart and my prayer to God on behalf of them to salvation.

 Paraphrase: Brothers, please don’t misunderstand me.
 Just because I have been saying that God makes His promises to those whom He has chosen and not to ethnic Jews, does not mean I have no concern for the salvation of my people.
 I said it before (Romans 9:1-3), and I’ll say it again.
-Nothing gives me greater joy than to see my own countrymen turning to Christ and finding righteousness in Him and not in the law.
+Nothing gives me greater joy than to see my own countrymen turning to Christ and finding their righteousness in Him and not in their own obedience to the law.
 Every day, I pray earnestly that God would call them out of this futile pursuit of righteousness by the law and to bring them to Christ.

 Comments: